-Read from page 21 starting with, "Sitting across the long mahogany table" and read through to page 23 ending with, "A great deal of it."
+Read from the novel starting from page 21, "Sitting across the long mahogany table" and read through to page 23 ending with, "A great deal of it."

 THEMES

 Themes within the book include: Leadership, Conflict Resolution, Adventure, Friendship, World Building, and Coming-of-Age.